Saucony Echelon 6 Review Facts

 and tracks well enough to have energy returned and pick up speed without slipping.
 It can also be worn while ascending and descending hills without any problems.
 The shoe does not get good traction on slippery surfaces.

 Echelon 6 has good flexibility in the outsole and okay flexibility everywhere else.
 The outsole has tri-flex grooves so that it can bend with the ground and distribute impact better throughout the shoe.
 The midsole has two layers of foam that bend slightly as the foot takes off and lands.
-The upper is very supportive but still has light flexibility to allow the foot to move naturally.
+The upper is very supportive but still has a light flexibility to allow the foot to move naturally.
 This is a high volume shoe, so it does not necessarily need to be as flexible as other shoes because there is plenty of room inside the shoe for the toes to splay and push off without rubbing or feeling constrained.

 The Echelon 6 has an average amount of stability for a neutral